jocelynxyq/VISOfMall/README.md

-# Visualization Of The Data Of Shopping Mall
+# Visualization Of The Data Relating to Shopping Mall
 :convenience_store:a website for visualization of shopping mall data

 In this project, we apply the visualization technology to shopping mall consumption analysis.